At Dromoland Castle

 You’ll find trails for all levels of hill walkers and hikers close by, each one outstanding for its natural beauty and the human stories etched upon the land here.For the more casual walker there are many well signposted local loop walks in the area of varying lengths and we have some wonderful walking guides and historians available to accompany our guests on the trails through Co.
 Clare.
 A reasonable level of fitness is required for these recommended hikes as are good, strong walking boots with ankle support.
 Rain gear, in these parts, is always a good idea too and don’t forget your camera: there’s incredible scenes around every bend.

-Dromoland Castle offers a guided walking service year round, with all hikes and walks lasting from a half day to a full day.
-We’ll also provide you with a delicious packed lunch, and walking sticks are available if required when you book a guide.
+Dromoland Castle can arrange guided tours for you year round, with all hikes and walks lasting from a half day to a full day.
+We can also provide you with a delicious packed lunch, and walking sticks are available if required when you book a guide.